dmbarbour/glas/docs/GlasApps.md

 ### Reactive Dataflow Networks

-An intriguing option is to communicate using only ephemeral connections, where logical lifespan approaches zero.
+An intriguing option is to communicate using only ephemeral connections.
 Connections and delegated authority are visible, revocable, reactive to changes in code, configuration, or security policy.
 This is a convenient guarantee for live coding, debugging, extensibility, and open systems.

 A viable API: